Quezon (film): Plot

-In 1901, Major Manuel Quezon meets Eduardo Rusca and Joven Hernando on his way to surrender to the Americans.
+In 1901, Major Manuel Quezon meets Captain Eduardo Rusca and journalist Joven Hernando on his way to surrender to the Americans.
 Quezon gives a coin to Joven as a reminder that "principle is most important" and promises to make the Quezon name famous.
-The two become friends, with Quezon entering politics and using his patronage to provide Joven with his own newspaper, Alerta.
+The two become friends; Quezon enters politics and uses his patronage to provide Joven with his own newspaper, Alerta.

-Quezon's political star rises during the American period, as he establishes himself as a leader of the Nacionalista Party and a populist Senate president who is seeking to achieve independence for the Philippines, while discreetly receiving support from the Americans and the elite.
-At the same time, he has a love-hate relationship with the Speaker of the House of Representatives, Sergio Osmeña, and grooms a young legislator, Manuel Roxas, to undermine Osmeña.
+Quezon's political stardom rises during the American period, as he establishes himself as a leader of the Nacionalista Party and a populist Senate president who is seeking to achieve independence for the Philippines, while discreetly receiving support from the Americans and the elite.
+At the same time, he has a love-hate relationship with the Speaker of the House of Representatives, Sergio Osmeña, and grooms a young legislator, Manuel Roxas, to undermine Osmeña for the upcoming elections.
 When Leonard Wood becomes Governor-General and complains to Washington, D.C. about the corruption of Filipino leaders and the Philippines' unpreparedness for independence, Quezon leads his colleagues in a prolonged political standoff against Wood.
 Quezon seeks the support of Emilio Aguinaldo, now the head of the Association of Veterans of the Revolution, in denouncing Wood, but seethes when Aguinaldo sympathizes with Wood instead.

-Quezon tries to charm Wood in a drinking session, but is instead blackmailed by Wood into desisting from further agitation for independence by presenting an archive of his previous legal cases including rape and bigamy.
-Wood later dies in office and a jealous Quezon scuttles an agreement made by Osmeña and Roxas with the Americans for Philippine independence and secures his own deal, albeit containing similar terms.
-This allows him to run for president of the upcoming Commonwealth.
-He convinces a reluctant Osmeña to become his running mate by promising to give him the presidency after one term.
+Quezon tries to charm Wood in a drinking session, but is instead blackmailed by Wood into desisting from further agitation for independence by presenting an archive of his previous legal cases, including rape and bigamy.
+Wood later dies in office, and a jealous Quezon scuttles an agreement made by Osmeña and Roxas with the Americans for Philippine independence, the Hare–Hawes–Cutting Act.
+He then secures his own deal, the Tydings–McDuffie Act, albeit containing similar terms.
+This allows him to run for president of the upcoming Commonwealth election.
+He convinces a reluctant Osmeña to become his running mate by promising him the presidency after one term.
 At the same time, he insults Aguinaldo for supporting Wood, leading Aguinaldo to contest the election against Quezon.